zubinchopra/portaldocs/portal-sdk/templates/portalfx-create-overview.md

 <!-- TODO:  Determine whether this sample causes gitHub to stop. -->

-{"gitdown": "include-section", "file": "../../../src/SDK/Framework.Tests/TypeScript/Tests/Controls/Forms/DropDown.Subscription.test.ts", "section": "config#hide"}
+gitdown": "include-section", "file": "../../../src/SDK/Framework.Tests/TypeScript/Tests/Controls/Forms/DropDown.Subscription.test.ts", "section": "config#hide"}

 **NOTE**: It is recommended to use the `disable` option so that scenario-specific detail about the dropdown value  can be displayed.
 Customers can see that a specific value is not available instead of hiding it, therefore reducing the potential for negative reactions when the values cannot be visually located.
 In extreme cases, missing data  may trigger blade incidents.